openspending/fiscal-data-package/spec/index.md

 ## The Descriptor - `datapackage.json`

-An OpenSpending data package MUST contain a `datapackage.json` - it is the central file in an Budget Data Package.
+A Fiscal Data Package MUST contain a `datapackage.json` - it is the central file in an Fiscal Data Package.

 The `datapackage.json` contains information in three key areas: